eProsima/Fast-DDS-docs/docs/rtps.rst

 * VOLATILE (default): Messages are discarded as they are sent.
 If a new Reader matches after message *n*, it will start received from message *n+1*.
 * TRANSIENT_LOCAL: The Writer saves a record of the lask *k* messages it has sent.
 If a new reader matches after message *n*, it will start receiving from message *n-k*

-To choose you preferred option:
+To choose your preferred option:

 .. code-block:: c++